Why Leadership Passion Is Important

 Sustain a healthy work-life balance

 Workplace passion is not a justification for overworking yourself.
-Your work and even your personal life may suffer if your passion wanes.
+If your passion wanes, your work and even your personal life may suffer.
 If anything, take a vacation!
-Sometimes, you need a break away to reset your enthusiasm and love for your job.
+Sometimes, you need a break to reset your enthusiasm and love for your job.

 When you’re overworked, your creativity can be quickly sapped.
 Be sure to find ways to revitalize your enthusiasm and energy, whether through an enjoyable pastime or another activity that allows you to unwind, relax, and recharge.